Eliasyoussef47/Configs/README.md

 ## Setup

 Make a class that inherits from ConfigsTools.
 This class is the model for your configurations file, so it details how the json file is going to look like.
+Model example:

 ```C#
 using Configs;